PaulBatchelor/voc_demo/README.md

 First, make sure that [Soundpipe](https://www.github.com/paulbatchelor/soundpipe) is installed.
 Both Linux and OSX users will need to compile this from source.
+**Voc is now a part of Soundpipe.
+Be sure to use the "dev" branch of Soundpipe to make sure Voc gets installed.**

 This demo relies on the GLFW OpenGL2 backend for Nuklear, so make sure that is properly configured and installed.
 On Linux, you'll install it through the